Back

 Urban heritage conservation in Cambodia

 The task of conserving Cambodia’s urban heritage conservation presents a set of unique challenges.
-Many heritage buildings in the city originate from the British colonial period, which is often seen as a time of suppression under an old regime.
+Many heritage buildings in the city originate from the French colonial period, which is often seen as a time of suppression under an old regime.
 To Cambodians, the presence of such buildings can come off as “offensive”, which lowers the collective willingness to conserve them.
 Furthermore, the restoration of old colonial buildings is also impeded by a lack of traditional building skills.

 Despite these challenges, urban heritage conservation can still be beneficial to the cultural identity of Cambodians.
 This requires thoughtful urban planning that is capable of preserving and protecting these historic buildings, while respecting the values of the post-colonial state.
 Efforts should account for the needs of the local community, while preserving the country’s cultural heritage for future generations.